PreethiArunachalam/DAA_Module_19/EX 1A Reverse a string.md

 ![image](https://github.com/user-attachments/assets/efe2a4fc-fa45-43cb-99e4-07c68892d56a)

 ## Result:
-The program successfully reverses the input string using recursion.
-When the user provides an input string, the output displays the reversed version of the string
+The program successfully displays the factorial of the number.
+When the user provides an input number, the output displays the factorial of that number